sean-nl/odin-landing-page/README.md

 # odin-landing-page
-A simply landing page build for the Odin Project curriculum.
+A simple landing page build for the Odin Project curriculum.

 ## Description
 This site will demonstrate basic knowledge of HTML and CSS (particularly flexbox) by reproducing a landing page.